Refinitiv/refinitiv-ui/documents/src/pages/elements/tree.md

   }
 ];
 const firstNode = tree.manager.getTreeNodes()[0]; // get the item at index number 0.
-node0.label = 'Group 1'; // edit label property which this will reflect to the component.
+firstNode.label = 'Group 1'; // edit label property which this will reflect to the component.
 ```

 ## Accessibility